Noeline Taurua: Awards and honors

 In the 2020 New Year Honours, Taurua was appointed a Dame Companion of the New Zealand Order of Merit for services to netball.

 Taurua was appointed to the High Performance Sport New Zealand board in September 2022, to work alongside athletic gold medalist Valerie Adams, Black Sox coach Don Tricker and Paralympic swimmer Duane Kale.

-By her schooling in Taupō, she was inducted into the famed Lake Taupo District 'Wall of Fame' displayed proudly in the circulatory spaces of the AC Baths.
+By her schooling in Taupō, she was inducted into the famed Lake Taupo District 'Wall of Fame' displayed in the circulatory spaces of the AC Baths.

 Personal life

 Taurua is married to Edward Goldsmith, with whom she has five children.
 They divide their time between their homes in Mount Maunganui and Pukehina Beach.